Message from TMA UK President

 More about TMA UK

-The TMA is a truly global, member-centric organisation with over 8,000 members worldwide in 20 countries.
+The TMA is a truly global, member-centric organisation with almost 10,000 members worldwide in 20 countries.
 We are proud to welcome members from all parts of the turnaround market, including accountants, hedge funds, private equity houses, lawyers, corporate finance specialists, valuers and banks and even unions and members of Her Majesty’s government.
 TMA UK is honoured to be sponsored by over 30 turnaround organisations and thanks go to our UK sponsors and our European sponsor.

 We offer our members over 30 events annually across the UK.
 The sharing of insights and the important learning that takes place at such events form a vital part of the TMA project.